Pearl-852/elecrow_crowpi2/README.md

 ### Why can't the GPIO-0 (SDA0) pin be used? <br>
 GPIO-0 (SDA0) is reserved to detect Raspberry Pi startup in order to control the power on/off on the PCBA board, so without this pin signal being driven low, the CrowPi2 will shutdown unexpectedly. <br>

-### To install the new Raspberry Pi OS, what additional configuration should be made. <br>
+### To install the new Raspberry Pi OS, what additional configuration should be made? <br>
 After flashing a new Raspberry Pi OS image, you will need to edit the **config.txt**, located in the **/boot** directory of the SD card, adding (Cut & Paste) the following statements to the end of the file. <br>
 ```
 hdmi_force_hotplug=1